 A basic skill I use all the time is breaking down, or cutting up, ducks, geese and pheasants.
 Not every bird is worthy of a full-on roast: To me, such a bird needs to be fat, young and not terribly shot-up.

 For those birds with broken legs, shot-up breasts, that are skinny or very old, I break them down into parts for separate cooking.
-Breasts get seared, while legs and wings go into braises.
-The carcasses all go into stocks and broths.
+Breasts get seared, while legs and wings go into their own kinds of recipes.
+The carcasses all go into stocks and broth.
 I waste very little.
-Here’s how I turn a whole duck into parts:
+Here’s how I turn a whole game bird into parts:

 STEP TWO: Start with the legs.
 I press on the gap between legs and breast to push as much skin toward the breast as I can: That keeps the breasts juicy and tender when you cook them.
 Slice down in the gap and you will notice you just sliced skin, not muscle — that’s the key.
 Gently cut downward until you reach the ball-and-socket joint where the leg is attached.